MrFriendCS/MrFriendCS.github.io/N5-CS-DDD.md

 All the code examples use SQLite.
 They will work with [Replit](https://replit.com/) and [DB Browser for SQLite](https://sqlitebrowser.org/).

-**Note:** These notes are focused on N5 Computing Science so some terms are used differently.
+**Note:** These notes are focused on N5 Computing Science so some terms might be used differently.

 SQLite, and SQL, keywords are not case sensitive.
 The following are all equally valid: